coolsamson7/inject/README.md

 **Lazy Beans**

-Beans that are marked as lazy will be constructed on every request as a new instance
+Beans that are marked as lazy will be constructed after the first request.

 **Factory Beans**